aloisdeniel/flutter_device_preview/README.md

 Working fork for flutter beta channel (with null safety breaking changes).

-Probably obsolote after 3.
+Probably obsolete after 3.
 March 2021

 This branch can be used per direct git dependency: